Skip to content

 Popularity

-We’re seeing a dramatic increase in the fragmentation of jobs into tasks, ready-made service packages and Statements-of-Work (SoW) contracts.
+We’re seeing a dramatic increase in the fragmentation of jobs into tasks, ready-made service packages and Statements-of-Work contracts.
 These alternative ways of procuring workforce resources mean that organizations are able to sugar-cube their resourcing needs and source best-fit, value-for-money solutions from a large addressable market of talent.

 Features